Bandwidth/bandwidth.github.io/guides/accountCredentials.md

 ⚠️ The API user is meant to be separate from your Dashboard user and **should not** be used to access the Dashboard.
 Further, your Dashboard user **should not** be used to access Bandwidth's APIs.

-Unlike the other user types, API users are not required to update their password every 90 days.
+Unlike other user types, an API user is not required to update their password.

 <br>